 Traditionally, universities are considered in a peripheral position in innovation, which has been transformed to a central one in recent years, as the knowledge creation and utilization performed by research institutions are more closely involved in industrial production and governance in order to implement the knowledge and techniques into practice.
-This transformation is in parallel with the transformation of innovation from within firms' boundaries to one that take place among firms and research institutions (Etzkowitz 2003).
+This transformation is in parallel with the transformation of innovation from within firms' boundaries to one take place among firms and research institutions (Etzkowitz 2003).
 In order to achieve sustained growth through production of ideas and intellectual property for China's economic development, the transformation in China's higher education sector started in 1980s (Mok 2012), this transformation focuses on marketization of the higher education, organizational reforms of the universities, and introducing internationalization in higher education(Mok 2012, Li et al. 2011).

 Decentralization and marketization are two major strategies for China's economic reform since 1970s, which were also applied to the management in public sector as well as education sector aiming to improve the efficiency, effectiveness, and flexibility.
-The universities in China have not been fully state-funded since then.

-Not only did the funding become diversified, but also more approaches were adopted in order to improve the quality and quantity of higher education.
-For instance, private colleges established by entrepreneurs and international education programmers delivered by western education institutions have not been prohibited any more since late 1990s.
-The privatization process of the higher education in China was accelerated as result of China's WTO membership, which recognizes higher education as a private good (Mok 2009, Mok 2012).
-As higher education has distanced itself from the socialism welfare system.
-Profit marking is now an important part of measurement for the performance of the education institutions, as the survival of these institutions is dependent on their own revenues rather than the state's funds.
+The universes in China are not fully state-funded since then.
+Not only did the funding become diversified, but also were more approaches were adopted in order to improve the quality and quantity of higher education.
+For instance, private colleges established by entrepreneurs and international education programmers delivered by western education institutions were not prohibited any more since late 1990s.
+The privatization process of the higher education in China accelerated following China's WTO membership, which recognizes higher education as a private good (Mok 2009, Mok 2012).
+As higher education has distanced itself from the socialism welfare system, profit marking is an important part of measurement for the performance of the education institutions, as the survival of these institutions is dependent on their own revenues rather than the state's funds.
 The number of undergraduate and graduate students in China has been growing at approximately 30% per year since 1999, and the number of graduates at all levels of higher education in China approximately quadrupled between 2002 and 2008.
 Not surprisingly, the higher education transformation, along with other economic transformations in China, is considered as a mechanism for maintaining economic growth for skill upgrading and raising total factor productivity (Li et al. 2011).